opendatapune/opendatapune.github.io/Instructions.md

 ## Hackathon workflow

+### Step 0: Zen mode
+- Put your mobile on silent.
+Shushh.
+- Repeat to self : All is well, All is well.

 ### Step 1: Get a task
 - Decide (or be told) which task we're taking up, and sit together with your task-mates.
 - In the registration form you have consented to being assigned to a team by the event's co-ordinators.
 Be ready for that.
 Our tasks are multi-layered, so we want to have heterogenous teams with different competencies.